 Why should you hire our engineers?

-We live and breathe free and open-source software like no
+- We live and breathe free and open-source software like no one else

 We have an intimate and practical understanding of the free software ecosystem.
 Our engineers publish and contribute to open-source code every day.